 You're going to gasp at what I suggest will greatly improve your (3-Ton) Return Air filtering situation, & blower efficiency...

-A filter grille, with a clean low resistant filter in accordance with Manual D, should initially have 300-fpm velocity.
+A filter grille, with a clean low resistant filter in accordance with Manual D, should stay within 300-fpm velocity.

 The formula is 300-fpm X's 4.1666= 1250-CFM or 3-Ton of airflow.